dataplat/DataSaturdays/README.md

+# UPDATE MARCH 2024

+This repository no longer updates the datasaturdays.com website.

+It has been rewritten by Gianluca and is now running in a Blazer application and has an admin portal.

+This repo is now archived

+# Where is it?

+The website can be found at [DataSaturdays.com](https://datasaturdays.com) and is hosted on Github Pages

 # What is Data Saturdays
 Firstly, not everyone will know what a Data Saturday event is, so lets start with that.
 There are two parts to it.